- Online-teaching in 2020/21:

 - Final exam (2/3):

-You must register in Friedolin for the exam (not only for the course), even if you have passed the midterm earlier.
+You must register in Friedolin for the exam (not simply for the course), even if you have passed the midterm earlier.

 - Other material: